 This will be session will be beneficial to you if you:

-In this session, we’ll deep dive into some of the latest and upcoming features in Docker Datacenter.
-We will focus on the internal architecture and configuration of the features in use cases focused on modern app deployment, legacy app containerization, and a secure software delivery pipeline.
+Learn from the development team as we dive into some of the latest and upcoming features in Docker Datacenter, our enterprise container management solution.
+We will focus on the architecture and configuration of the features and how they can be used with both modern apps and containerized legacy apps.
 And stay for some tips on monitoring and troubleshooting to help you prevent your production environment from going sideways.

 Automation and Collaboration Across Multiple Swarms Using Docker CloudFernando Mayo, Marcus Martins, Docker